Top Breastfeeding Positions For Mom and Baby

 Problems You May Face While Breastfeeding Your Baby

 Breastfeeding may not be that easy a task for many new mothers.
 There are many issues that may crop up.
-It is always a good idea to consult a lactation specialist when struggling to feed your baby or your baby is struggling to latch.
+It is always a good idea to consult a lactation specialist when struggling to feed your baby or when your baby is struggling to latch.

 Here are some problems you may encounter when breastfeeding your infant.